sde1000/quicktill/README.md

 Normally the till software is used with a matrix keyboard, but these are pricey and hard to get hold of.
-The `--keyboard` option makes the till softeware display an on-screen keyboard instead.
+The `--keyboard` option makes the till software display an on-screen keyboard instead.

 Once the till software is running, you can exit it by pressing the "Manage Till" button (or 'M' if there's no on-screen keyboard) and